 What is Forest School?

-This inspirational process offers ALL learners regular opportunities to achieve through hands-on learning experiences in a woodland environment.
+Forest School is an inspirational process offers ALL participants regular opportunities to achieve through hands-on learning experiences in a woodland environment.

 At Forest School all participants are viewed as: